“I Am Hopeful for Peace.” One Mother’s Story of Surviving Conflict and Loss in South Sudan

 Civil war has been tearing South Sudan apart since December 2013.
 The nation, created in July 2011, has seen very little peace in its short existence.

-Today, more than half the population is facing crisis levels of hunger and needs immediate, lifesaving food.
+Today, more than half the population is facing severe levels of hunger and needs immediate, lifesaving food.
 The country’s humanitarian situation was dire even before the coronavirus crisis – and a looming invasion of desert locusts.

 But the primary cause is entirely man-made, protracted conflict, which has displaced millions of people both within and outside the country and has prevented it from achieving socio-economic stability.
 Instead, economic crisis prevails across South Sudan, with people’s assets—painstakingly amassed over years—being rapidly depleted.